 Click Reset Root Password to reset the Droplet’s password.
 You will receive an email containing the Droplet’s temporary password.

 From the DigitalOcean Control Panel, first click the name of the Droplet you want to access, then select Access from the left navigation.
-Click the Launch Console button to open a web-based console session.
+Click the Launch Recovery Console button to open the recovery console.

 When the console opens, click the console screen and press

 ENTER to ensure that the login prompt has focus.
 At the login prompt, enter the user you want to log in as.
 This is typically the

 If you type directly into the console, it may initially read your number keys incorrectly, as if the

 SHIFT key is pressed.
 For example, pressing the 2 key may enter